 First wave.
 First aircraft to attack Eder Dam.
 Mine dropped accurately but no breach caused.
 Aircraft returned safely.

-Daniel Revie Walker was born in Blairmore, Alberta, Canada on November 20 1917.
-He worked for the Alberta forestry service before volunteering for the RCAF in 194o.
-After training as a navigator, his first active posting was to 106 Squadron as it re-equipped to fly Avro Lancasters.
-He quickly crewed up with David Shannon and they flew together on a full tour of operations which finished in December 1942.
-He was awarded the DFC in January 1943.
+Daniel Revie Walker known to some as Danny and others as Revie during the war.
+He was born in Blairmore, Alberta, Canada on 20 November 1917 and worked for the Alberta forestry service before volunteering for the RCAF in 1940.
+After training as a navigator, his first active posting was to 106 Squadron as it re-equipped to fly Avro Lancasters, and crewed up with David Shannon.
+He finished a full tour of operations in December 1942, and was awarded the DFC in January 1943.
+Walker was a gregarious soul, and was particularly friendly with the wireless operator in Guy Gibson’s crew, Robert Hutchison.

-At the end of March 1943, Walker was serving in a training unit.
+At the end of March 1943, Walker was serving in 22 OTU.
 Shannon was contacted by Gibson and told he ‘was putting things together’ for a new squadron, and would he like to join him.
-Shannon agreed, and conferred with his old 106 Squadron crew.
-However, Walker was the only one who accepted the offer to fly with him.
+Shannon then assembled an almost completely new crew, with Walker the only man from his time in 106 Squadron to join him.

-By the time serious operational duties were resumed, in September 1943, Walker had become the squadron’s Navigation Officer, succeeding Jack Leggo who was undergoing pilot training.
-Walker flew some 17 more operations with Shannon before being transferred out of 617 Squadron in April 1944.
+In September 1943, when serious operational duties were resumed, Walker became the squadron’s Navigation Officer, succeeding Jack Leggo who had been selected for pilot training.
+Walker flew some seventeen more operations with Shannon before being transferred out of 617 Squadron in April 1944.

-Walker went back to Canada and stayed on in the RCAF after the war.
+Walker went back to Canada and stayed on in the RCAF.
 He commanded the navigation school in Winnipeg and served with Norad at Tacoma, Washington, before retiring in 1967.
-He then worked as a manpower commissioner, helping people to find jobs.
-He died in 2001.
+He then worked as a manpower commissioner.
+He died on 17 November 2001 in his native city of Blairmore, Alberta.

 More about Walker online: